 - The brick background

 - And don’t forget...the white background

-With this unbeatable team of textures to hand, I hope you’ll find your future design projects look just that bit more professional and striking.
+With this unbeatable team of textures to hand you'll be able to take your future design projects to the next level in an instant.